StB: List of StB agents and collaborators

 In the early 1990s former dissident and "StB hunter" Petr Cibulka published the names of over 200,000 alleged StB officers and collaborators, who spied and reported on family members, friends, neighbours, and colleagues.

 Pavel Bret, a deputy director of the Office for the Documentation and the Investigation of the Crimes of Communism, criticized Cibulka's lists, saying: "It's dangerous to apply sweeping blacklisting.
 We shouldn't forget who compiled them.
-If [Cibulka] wants to be objective, he should also inform the public how people had been recruited -- that it was often through compromising documents, extortion, beatings -- or their collaboration was falsified."
+If [Cibulka] wants to be objective, he should also inform the public how people had been recruited – that it was often through compromising documents, extortion, beatings – or their collaboration was falsified."

 In 2003, the Czech Interior Ministry released an official list of 75,000 StB agents and collaborators, including 3,000 names of collaborators from abroad.
 According to Radio Prague, "The Ministry says it contains less names than that of Petr Cibulka because it only lists those who collaborated with the StB knowingly, and not people who were considered as potential informants."

 In popular culture

 Monster, a manga written by Naoki Urasawa from 1994 to 2001 that later received an anime adaptation, uses the StB as a plot element and involves the idea that they still operated in the shadows after their alleged dissolution.
 Several former members of the StB are secondary characters in the manga and anime series.

-The Konami video game Metal Gear 2: Solid Snake featured an StB agent named Gustava Heffner ("Natasha Marcova" in the original script) who is Solid Snake's ally.
+The 1990 video game Metal Gear 2: Solid Snake featured an StB agent named Gustava Heffner ("Natasha Marcova" in the original script) who is Solid Snake's ally.
 She was killed by her old flame, Gray Fox, when he recaptured Dr. Drago Pettrovich Madnar, but before she died she gave Snake the next level Card Key and a brooch made of Shape-memory alloy, which came in handy to recover the late Dr. Kio Marv's research.